As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 Sketchup Push and Pull tool allows designers to extrude any flat surface into 3D shapes.
 All you have to do is click an object and then start pulling it until you like what you see.

-Therefore, your initial presentation, conceptual design and 3Ds can be achieved with Sketchup.
+Therefore, your initial presentation, conceptual design and 3D can be achieved with Sketchup.

 2. CAD Software.

-CAD simply means Computer Aided Design/Drafting.
-Drafting for architect is like food for man, we can’t do without it.
+CAD means Computer-Aided Design/Drafting.
+Drafting for architects is like food for man, we can’t do without it.
 After our conceptual sketches have been accepted, we mostly return to producing technical drawings of those sketches.

-Autodesk AutoCAD is the most popular and the most widely used CAD programme, however, there are others.
+Autodesk AutoCAD is the most popular and most widely used CAD programme, however, there are others.

-The software can also annotate drawings with text, dimension and tables.
+The software can also annotate drawings with text, dimensions and tables.
 The 2D output of AutoCad is so excellent that no other CAD software can rival it.

-However, usage and proficiency one derives in the use of AutoCAD depends on ones ability and training.
-AutoCad can also produces 3D models but architecture has long moved away from 3D done in AutoCAD to BIM.
+However, the usage and proficiency one derives in the use of AutoCAD depends on one’s ability and training.
+AutoCAD can also produce 3D models but architecture has long moved away from 3D done in AutoCAD to BIM.

 3. BIM Software.

 Interestingly, it does all this simultaneously.
-It’s become very popular among architects today for the production of design drawings as well as for collaborating with other allied professionals.
-It is often very easy to confuse BIM software with 3D modeling software like Sketchup but there is a difference.
+It’s become trendy among architects today for the production of design drawings as well as for collaborating with other allied professionals.
+It is often very easy to confuse BIM software with 3D modelling software like Sketchup but there is a difference.

-Yes, BIM makes 3D model, but in essence it is a process for creating and managing all of the information on a project – before, during and after construction.
+Yes, BIM makes 3D models, but in essence, it is a process for creating and managing all of the information on a project – before, during and after construction.